awsdocs/amazon-cloudfront-developer-guide/doc_source/HowToDeleteDistribution.md

 1. Choose **Disable** to disable the distribution, and choose **Yes, Disable** to confirm\.
 Then choose **Close**\.
 **Note**
-Because CloudFront must propagate this change to all edge locations, it might take up to 90 minutes before the update is complete and you can delete your distribution\.
+Because CloudFront must propagate this change to all edge locations, it might take a few minutes before the update is complete and you can delete your distribution\.

 1. The value of the **State** column immediately changes to **Disabled**\.
 Wait until the value of the **Status** column changes to **Deployed**\.